wescale/kubernetes-formation/Day-3/troubleshooting/tutorial.md

 Usefull commands: `kubectl get events`, `kubectl logs` and of course `kubectl describe`.

-You have finished the exercise once the worpress application is correctly displayed in your web browser accessing the NodePort service.
+You have finished the exercise once the [microservices-demo stack](https://github.com/wescale/microservices-demo) is functional, accessing the NodePort service with your web browser.

 ## Congratulations